PX4/PX4-user_guide/en/advanced_config/advanced_mc_position_tuning.md

 #### MPC_ACC_HOR_MAX

-This parameter is used for position-control in the horizontal direction, where the vehicle is supposed to stay at current location.
-The limit for velocity setpoint change is defined by
+This parameter is used for position-control in the horizontal direction, where the vehicle is supposed to stay at the current location.
+The limit for the rate of change of the velocity setpoint is defined by
  `MPC_ACC_HOR_MAX`.
-This parameter should be set larger than any of the other acceleration related parameter in the horizontal direction.
+This parameter should be set larger than any of the other acceleration related parameters in the horizontal direction.

 #### MPC_ACC_HOR and MPC_DEC_HOR_SLOW

-In velocity-control the rate limit for velocity setpoint is extracted from a linear map from stick input to acceleration limit with maximum `MPC_ACC_HOR` and minimum `MPC_DEC_HOR_SLOW`.
+In velocity-control the rate limit for the velocity setpoint is extracted from a linear map from stick input to acceleration limit with maximum `MPC_ACC_HOR` and minimum `MPC_DEC_HOR_SLOW`.
 For example, if the stick input is at `MPC_HOLD_DZ`, the limiting acceleration is `MPC_DEC_HOR_SLOW`, if the stick input is at maximum (=`1`), the the limiting acceleration is `MPC_ACC_HOR` and any stick input in between is mapped linearly between the two parameters.
 In addition, `MPC_DEC_HOR_SLOW` also limits the change in velocity setpoint when the user demands a deceleration in the current flight direction.
 For instance, if the stick input changes from maximum (=`1`) to `0.5`, the velocity setpoint change will be limited by `MPC_DEC_HOR_SLOW`.
 During transition from **velocity-control** to **position-control**, there is a hard switch from from `MPC_ACC_HOR` to `MPC_ACC_HOR_MAX` and a reset of the velocity setpoint to the current vehicle velocity.
 The reset and the hard witch can both introduce a jerky flight performance during stopping.
-Nonetheless, The reset is required because the smoothing parameters introduce a delay to the setpoint, which can lead to unexpected flight maneuvers.
+Nonetheless, the reset is required because the smoothing parameters introduce a delay to the setpoint, which can lead to unexpected flight maneuvers.
 A simle example is given below:

 ![Slewrate Reset](../../images/slewrate_reset.svg).